 When permission was granted, the app gained control over the webmail account and sent the same spam message to targets´ contact lists (explaining why the emails appeared to have come from a known source).
 Google acted quickly to prevent the email spreading, but the contact lists of more than one million email accounts were accessed and compromised before the attack was stopped.

 What’s concerning about this scam is that there was no apparent negative outcome.
 Every target is still able to access their contacts list and nobody has been asked to send a ransom.
 Somebody, somewhere, is sitting on the contact lists of more than one million email accounts, with the potential the information could be used to generate convincing phishing emails harboring ransomware.

 Use a Phishing Awareness Course to Prepare against Future Ransomware Threats

-Nobody knows if, when or how the email data extracted from the Google Docs scam will be used to deliver ransomware, but it’s very likely to happen.
+Nobody knows if, when or how the email data extracted from the Google Docs scam will be used to deliver ransomware, but it’s very likely to happen and may be the biggest ransomware attack in history.
 The phishing email will appear to originate from somebody known to the target (and therefore bypass spam filters), will likely involve an uncomplicated action (like sharing a Google Doc) and will have a psychological hook (urgency, sympathy, fear or greed).

 Various solutions have been suggested to mitigate a ransomware attack on the scale of our ransomware examples above.
 These vary from ensuring systems and software are up-to-date with relevant patches, to using object storage versioning to maintain critical data in the cloud (which doesn´t help if networks are infected with system-locking ransomware or your business is threatened with data exposure).